mcast/mcast.github.io/_posts/2015-06-30-jekyll-from-scratch.md

 It has been true [since 1998](http://www.w3.org/Provider/Style/URI.html) and the slogan is [not new](https://oracle-base.com/blog/2015/05/25/writing-tips-a-url-is-for-life-not-just-for-christmas/), but still one sees those 404s.

 I have old content on old URLs.
-It is still there.
+It is still there, for now.

-[ ] Move it.
-[ ] Redirections.

 ### Standard things a website should have